Airmanf7/Joint_Savings_Account_with_Solidity/README.md

 ![Remix IDE Compile](.

-### 4. Compile the Contract in the "JavaScript VM", once this is done, then click Deploy.
+### 4. Set the Environment to "JavaScript VM", once this is done, click Deploy.

 ![Remix IDE Javascript](.